codfish/swagger-docker/README.md

 # swagger-docker

-Docker image for swagger documentation.
+Docker image for building a swagger-ui documentation application.
 Simply mount your `swagger.yaml` file into the `/app` directory.

 Example `docker-compose.yml` file: